Rooms have air-conditioning, coffee/tea facilities, and balconies or terraces

 A family-friendly resort with a variety of activities and restaurants

-This expansive and historic resort evokes another time.
+The historic Montauk Yacht Club Resort & Marina evokes another time.
 Originally built in 1928 by entrepreneur Carl Fisher (the man credited with turning Miami from a sleepy backwater town to a thriving resort metropolis), the resort quickly became the local go-to vacation destination for the wealthy (original members of the club include J.P.
 Morgan, Vincent Astor, and Harold S. Vanderbilt).
 Charles Lindbergh is said to have often flown his seaplane into the harbor to dock at the club's marina.
-And according to local legend, the Island Club (which was located next door to the original resort and would eventually become part of the resort as it stands today), was the most popular speakeasy and gambling casino around town during Prohibition.
-To avoid trouble, the club posted sentries at the stone stanchions at the end of the island's causeway -- when the police stopped by, the sentries would radio the club for management to hide the liquor and gambling equipment.
+And according to local legend, the Island Club (which was located next door to the original resort and would eventually become part of the resort as it stands today) was the most popular speakeasy and gambling casino around town during Prohibition.
+To avoid trouble, the club posted watchmen at the stone stanchions at the end of the island's causeway -- when the police stopped by, the guards would radio the club for management to hide the liquor and gambling equipment.

 Today, the resort maintains some of that storied appeal (the towering white lighthouse is what beaconed guests to the resort from its inception).
 Yet there are plenty of modernized amenities to keep today's guest happy -- though the two outdoor pools and small private beach are popular with kids, so if you’re looking for some celebrity-style peace and quiet, head to the ocean.
 Despite updates and upgrades, one original trait has remained consistent through the years: The resort, as a whole, attracts a wealthy set, and guests shouldn't be surprised to see the occasional celebrity roaming its grounds.

 Minutes from Montauk Harbor, the resort faces a marina, and is a short drive from the ocean and downtown